From Sonic Retro

 | This article needs cleanup.|

-Chao raising is the process of raising a Chao in the games Sonic Adventure and Sonic Adventure 2.
-There are many different ways to raise a Chao, and the methods differ depending on the implementation of Chao raising in the game the player is using.
-It is also possible to transfer a Chao to either a VMU or a Game Boy Advance to raise a Chao away from the console.
+Chao raising is the process of raising a Chao in Sonic Adventure and Sonic Adventure 2.
+There are many different ways to raise a Chao, and the methods differ depending on the implementation of Chao raising in the game the player is playing.
+It is also possible to transfer a Chao to a VMU or a Game Boy Advance to raise a Chao while away from the console.

 There are three ways to hatch a Chao egg.
 The way an egg is hatched determines that Chao's facial expression for its entire lifetime.
 However, its initial reaction to hatching is just that: it has no bearing on their happiness or personality in the long term.